justinbreese/dse-multi-cloud-demo/README.md

 * An example command that you'd run for GCP: `./deploy_gcp.sh -d jbreese-awesome`
 * An example command that you'd run for AWS: `./deploy_aws.sh -s jbreese-awesome`

-## Set these environmental variables to whatever the values are for you in your .bash_profile:
+## Set these environmental variables in your .bash_profile:
 ```
 export cassandra_default_password="blah"
 export academy_user="blah"
 export academy_pass="blah"
 export academy_token="blah"
 ```
+Be sure to replace `blah` with your credentials.
 If you don't have credentials for DataStax Academy, then go and sign up for it at http://academy.datastax.com - it's free!
 Be sure to create a download key (token) for your downloads too.

 ## Create a text file that has your different VMs that you want in the cluster:
 Format is: public-ip:private-ip:dc-name:node-number for example, I call it as multi-list.txt below: